-- 1. No student organization will be officially registered with the Texas Tech University Health Sciences Center if the Office of TTUHSC Student Services determines that the organization's actions or activities are detrimental to the educational purposes of the University or not in accordance to the Student Handbook. - 2.
-If registration is denied, the designated president and advisor of the applying organization shall be notified of the decision by the Office of TTUHSC Student Services in writing.
-The applying organization may appeal in writing to the Executive Vice President for Academic Affairs within five (5) business days from the date of the denial letter.
-The decision of the Senior Vice President for Academic Affairs is final.
+- 1. No student organization will be officially registered with the Texas Tech University Health Sciences Center if the Office of Student Life determines that the organization's actions or activities are detrimental to the educational purposes of the University or not in accordance to the Student Handbook. - 2.
+If registration is denied, the designated president and advisor of the applying organization shall be notified of the decision by the Office of Student Life in writing.
+The applying organization may appeal in writing to the Provost or their designee within five (5) business days from the date of the denial letter.
+The decision of the Provost or their designee is final.

 PART VII.
-USE OF UNIVERSITY SPACE, FACILITIES AND AMPLIFICATION EQUIPMENT a.
-Expressive Activities
+USE OF UNIVERSITY SPACE, FACILITIES, AND AMPLIFICATION EQUIPMENT